-Subrecipients must be mindful of any relationship employees, officials, board members, consultants, and/or volunteers may have with Gwinnett County employees, board members, consultants, or elected officials, where a real or apparent conflict of interest that might be realized or perceived with respect the substitution of the conflict of interest that might be realized or perceived with respect the substitution of the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of interest that might be realized or perceived with respect the conflict of the a CDBG funded project or activity awarded through this Agreement.
+Subrecipients must be mindful of any relationship employees, officials, board members, consultants, and/or volunteers may have with Gwinnett County employees, board members, consultants, or elected officials, where a real or apparent conflict of interest that might be realized or perceived with respect to the realized or perceived with respect that might be realized or perceived with respect to the realized or p a CDBG funded project or activity awarded through this Agreement.
 All relationships between representatives of the Subrecipient and Gwinnett County must be transparent and must comply with Gwinnett County's Code of Ethics.
 This Code was developed by the County to establish ethical standards of conduct for all such officials and employees by setting forth those acts or actions that are compatible with the best interests of the County.
 The Code directs disclosure by such officials and employees of private financial or other interests in matters affecting the County and by directing disclosure of their business relationships.
 Subrecipient officials who carefully follow the Gwinnett County Code of Ethics and the language of this Section are less likely to have conducted themselves or participated in activities which can be construed as real or apparent conflicts of interest.